arthur-ruxton/Yolk-Ochre/README.md

           <li>I worked from the morning until the next morning, 5am, with very few breaks in order to deliver an MVP presentation a few hours later.</li>
           <li>I brought in React-Bootstrap-Icons to clean up the look and feel of the application, this really helps to create a finished, professional feel.</li>
           <li>
-            I worked in SASS to implement my chosen color palette drawn from the name, YolkOchre, the fonts which were inspired by a magazine cover and the                     formatting, inspired by modern art galleries.
+            I worked in SASS to implement my chosen colour palette drawn from the name, YolkOchre, the fonts which were inspired by a magazine cover and the                     formatting, inspired by modern art galleries.
 I also used this time to customise all of the bootstrapped stuff to make it my own.
           </li>
         </ul>
       </details>